oxagast/ansvif/README.md

   -M Max arguments to use in the fuzz.
   -y Short for -b 0 and usually only useful with -A or -B -K Keep fuzzing after a crash in the target.
+  -E A command to be run before the fuzzed progarm
   -v Verbose.
   -d Debug data.
   -h Shows the help page.